Register for Free edWebinars Below

 Family engagement has always been essential for effective education.
 But now more than ever, teachers and families are co-educators.
 Creative experiences draw families into learning together!
 Hands-on projects bring every subject to life.

-This edWebinar will be of interest to preK through middle school teachers and school and district leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to preK through middle school teachers and school and district leaders.

 About the Presenters